Internet-Draft spring-mpte-sr October 2025

 • When the DAG is computed, loops cannot exist.
 Therefore, in the above topology the links in direction {C, B} and {C,D} and {C,F} and {C,G} are chosen in the DAG.

-• Junction F is described below, but an optimization could be performed to exclude Junction F as it only has one egress link.
-A generalized mechanism to optimize the DAG distribution could omit Junction segments if the Junction segment contains only one egress SID list.
+• Junction F is described below, but an optimization could be performed to exclude Junction F as it only has one egress link (see Section 8 below).

 • In practice the Binding Segments MAY be all the same value.
 This example describes different BSID values for readability.